larsenjohn/herebyaccident/_posts/2016-08-26-AWS-S3-resource-sharing.md

 Sure, I guess you can just make a bucket and just open it up to the world.
 But the higher ups at Amazon says it's a [no-no](https://aws.amazon.com/articles/5050).
 So, one way to do it is to spin up a "website" and serve your stuff from a public folder.

 See the utterly inspiring post [here](http://herebyaccident.com/post/2016/04/05/aws-s3.html) about it.
 I just work up a whatever.com and use the S3 endpoint once it's all up to speed.
-I imagine you will be lazy so here is the bucket policy again.
+You will have to go through the trouble of making a dummy index.html and 404.html page.
+I know you are lazy, so here is the bucket policy once again.

 <pre>
 {